Skyway (Disney): Disneyland

 The Skyway at Disneyland opened on June 23, 1956.
 It was built by Von Roll, Ltd. based in Bern, Switzerland.
 It was the first Von Roll Type 101 aerial ropeway in the United States.
 Walt Disney Imagineering bought the ride from Switzerland.
 It was a 1947 Vonroll sidechair model.
 In 1959, a major renovation added The Submarine Voyage, the Disneyland Monorail, the Matterhorn (now a Fantasyland Attraction), and the Motor Boat Cruise, but when the Matterhorn was planned, it was designed to be built in the path of the Skyway.
 The Skyway closed in late 1957, its tallest tower of 60 feet tall was demolished and Matterhorn Bobsleds was built in its spot.
 The attraction later reopened in 1959 with the expanded Tomorrowland Complex.

 During the Fantasyland renovation at Disneyland in the early 1980s, the Skyway made only roundtrips from Tomorrowland.

 The Skyway closed on November 9, 1994.
-The reason for closure was attributed to metal fatigue.
+The closure was attributed to metal fatigue.
 Stress cracks had developed inside the Matterhorn tower battery supports, and the only way to do maintenance was to open up the Matterhorn to do work on it.
 ADA had no bearing on the Skyway's closure as the ride was grandfathered into ANSI code B77.1.
 The Skyway's operating budget was transferred to Indiana Jones and the Temple of the Forbidden Eye.
 The holes in the Matterhorn were partially filled in and the Skyway's cable and supports were dismantled within weeks.
 Despite popular belief, the Skyway was not closed due necessarily to the assessment of risk newly brought on by a park attendee who intentionally jumped out of the passenger cabin of a gondola into a tree below and sued Disney earlier that year.

 While the Tomorrowland Skyway station at Disneyland was removed soon after the attraction's closure, the Fantasyland Skyway station remained intact until mid-2016.
 The sidewalks up to the station were simply chained off from guests, and the chalet remained empty, eventually hidden from view due to overgrown trees.
 On May 11, 2016, the City of Anaheim approved a permit to The Walt Disney Company for the "demolition of 5,132 square feet for Skyway Building #7301", signaling the likely demolition of the chalet, as land clearing for construction of Star Wars: Galaxy's Edge had reached the chalet's western side.
 After 22 years, the abandoned chalet was demolished after park closing on June 11, 2016, nearly 60 years after the attraction's opening day.